wayknew/bug-report/README.md

-# bug-report
+# Bug Report

-Add a new [issue](https://github.com/wayknew/bug-report/issues) for bug report.
+Add a new [issue](https://github.com/wayknew/bug-report/issues/new) for bug report.